Skip to main content

 Option 2

 The other option is the two lower division anatomy and physiology courses with accompanying labs, CBIO 2200/L and CBIO 2210/L (anatomy and physiology I and II).
 These are integrated system and function classes.
+You MUST take both courses to satisfy either the anatomy or the physiology prerequisites.
 Unless they are specifically required in or for a major/degree program, it is likely that they will be general electives and will only count for degree if you have sufficient general elective space to accommodate them.
-In the summer semesters when the course (/s) is offered, it is open to any student.
-During fall and spring semesters, sections/seats of these courses are set aside for specific majors.
-In order to register for one of these courses in fall or spring, you must email (prior to beginning of registration) Robin Fowler in the Cellular biology Department requesting the course including your 810/811 #, name, and your specific need for the course.

 Should I major in Biology?